naotoyamaguchi/Hapi-routeConfig/README.md

 Hapi Route Configuration
 ===============

-Once you set up a running Hapi server, you are then able to define routes using a method off of the instance of the Hapi.Server called route.
+Once you set up a running Hapi server, you are then able to define routes using a method off of the instance of the `Hapi.Server()` called `route`.

 ```
 const Hapi = require('hapi');